coinjar/react-native-wagmi-charts/README.md

 ## Web Support

 Web support is currently experimental.
-You can utilize disable chart path transitions via `isTransitionEnabled` prop to prevent minor flickering.
+Currently, transitions flicker a little.
+You can disable transitions on Web with the `isTransitionEnabled` prop.

 ### Disable Transitions